arnaav11/LoginSystem/README.md

 This is a login system(Which is very bad and insecure) which I made to learn python.

 PLEASE DO NOT ACTUALLY USE THIS.
-I am putting this so i can get feedbacks from you guys.

-I will be updating this while i learn about security and more python to encrypt data and stuff.
+I will be updating this while i learn.